blinkbitcoin/blink-for-woocommerce/CONTRIBUTING.md

 the reader can see the diff, but they cannot see the bug.

 User-visible changes need entries in `readme.txt` and `changelog.txt`.

+## Releases

+Publishing a GitHub release deploys the plugin to WordPress.org; pushing a tag alone does not.
+Maintainers must follow the version, CI, packaging, credential, production-verification and recovery steps in [docs/releasing.md](docs/releasing.md).

 ## A note on documentation